 After a couple years of marriage, Hannah and Alexander had their first child, William in 1874.
 [Evidence suggests they actually had a daughter in 1872 – Sarah Jane Rollett – but I’m uncertain she was Alexander’s] The very next year, Alexander was charged with assaulting Hannah, but because it happened ‘at Rose Hill’, she was directed to ‘apply’ to the County Bench.
 This was recorded in Friday’s edition of the Derby Mercury, 25 August, 1875.

-2 days later, Hannah was convicted of assaulting Alexander’s sister, Sarah Ann.
-The article notes this occurred on the Saturday; apparently the day after Hannah appeared in the Derby Borough Police Court.
+A few days later, Hannah was convicted of assaulting Alexander’s sister, Sarah Ann.
+The article notes this occurred at about 3 o’clock on the Saturday; the same day Hannah appeared in the Derby Borough Police Court.

 ASSAULT CASE.-Hannah Rollett was summoned for assaulting her sister-in-law, Sarah Ann Rollett, at about three o’clock on the Saturday afternoon previous. -The evidence was of a disgraceful character, and defendant was fined 5s, and costs; in default, seven days’ imprisonment. -On leaving the dock defendant threatened what she would do to the complainant when she came out of gaol; whereupon the Bench ordered her back into the dock and called upon her to find sureties for her good behaviour for three months – herself in the sum of 20l., and two sureties in 5l. each, or one at 10l. – Prisoner said that she might as well be in gaol as anywhere else, and they would have to keep her there.